suraksha-123/dotnet-framework-wc-devops/README.md

 - `azureSQLConnectionString`: database-connection-string (Optional)

 ## Commit Changes
-The `main.yaml` file is set to trigger on any pushes to master, so when you commit your changes the build will run.
-View the **Actions** tab in your repository to view the build and any potential errors.
+The `azure-pipelines.yaml` file is set to trigger on any pushes to master, so when you commit your changes the build will run.